terrastruct/d2-docs/docs/tour/slack.md

 a `/d2` command.

 Slack requires configurations that can only be set on a third-party platform.
-So **you'll need to create a Terrastruct account to use the Slack app**.
+So **you'll need to create a Terrastruct account (paid) to use the Slack app**.
 Terrastruct does not collect any data from Slack.

 <a
   href="https://slack.com/oauth/v2/authorize?scope=channels%3Ajoin%2Cchat%3Awrite%2Cchat%3Awrite.public%2Ccommands%2Cteam%3Aread%2Cusers%3Aread&amp;user_scope=&amp;redirect_uri=https%3A%2F%2Fapp.terrastruct.com%2Fslack&amp;client_id=1871375120724.4482998001377"